 General Description

-The RECLAIM Model is a tool developed in Microsoft Excel to aid in the calculation of costs associated with each activity required to meet the objectives of the site-specific Closure and Reclamation Plan.
-It provides line items for numerous types of reclamation activities which might be required at a given site.
-For each reclamation activity, the model presents the “quantity” of work multiplied by the appropriate “Unit Cost”.
-For example, a reclamation activity may involve using a dozer to contour overburden in a disturbed area.
-If the quantity of soil to be dozed is 500 m3 and the unit cost is $1.52/m3, then the cost for that reclamation activity would be $760.
-RECLAIM is designed to both assist the user in identifying each of the activities required by including a list of typical activities, as well as provides a range of unit costs.
+RECLAIM is a tool developed in Microsoft Excel to aid in the calculation of costs associated with each activity required to meet the objectives of the site-specific CRP.
+It is designed to both assist the user in identifying the activities required to close and reclaim each site component, as well as estimate the costs through providing a typical range for each unit cost.
+RECLAIM provides line items for numerous types of closure and reclamation activities which might be required at a given site.
+For each closure and reclamation activity, the model presents the “quantity” of work multiplied by the appropriate “Unit Cost”.
+For example, an activity may involve using a dozer to contour overburden in a disturbed area.
+If the quantity of soil to be dozed is 500 m3 and the unit cost is $1.54/m3, then the cost for that reclamation activity would be $770.

-RECLAIM lists many typical reclamation activities for each component.
-These default lists will likely cover the majority of reclamation activities required for decommissioning a given mine.
-The default lists do not attempt to include all possible reclamation activities as the spreadsheet would be too cumbersome.
-If a desired activity is missing from the default list the user may modify text within this area of the spreadsheet or insert rows within Microsoft Excel.
-If rows are inserted, it should be checked that these rows have been included in the total for the worksheet.
+The default lists provided in the RECLAIM tool will likely cover the majority of the activities required for closing and reclaiming a given mine.
+The default lists do not attempt to include all possible closure and reclamation activities as the worksheets would be too cumbersome.
+If a desired activity is missing from the default list the user may modify text within this area of the RECLAIM worksheet or insert rows within the worksheet.
+If rows are inserted, it should be checked that these rows have been included in the total calculations for the worksheet.
+The onus for this is on the User of the sheet.

-There are eleven reclamation costing worksheets used to compute the overall closure cost estimate.
-These include direct costs associated with the following mine components:
+In RECLAIM, there are eleven costing worksheets used to calculate the overall closure cost estimate.
+These include costs associated with the following mine components:

-Open pit
+Open pit(s)

 Underground mine

-Tailings impoundment
+Tailings impoundment(s)

-Rock pile
+Rock pile(s)

 Buildings and equipment